-- Signs of intestinal bleeding such as vomiting blood or dark particles (that look like coffee grounds), black tarry stools or motions, or blood passed in your stools or motions - Signs of serious allergic reaction such as: - asthma, worsening of asthma, unexplained wheezing or shortness of breath - swelling of the face, lips, tongue and throat (causing difficulty in swallowing or breathing) - rapid heart rate, low blood pressure and collapse - also, there may be severe skin reactions with rashes, blistering and peeling skin - aseptic meningitis (which can have symptoms such as severe headache, stiff neck, disorientation, fever and eye sensitivity to light in those with existing auto-immune disorders such as lupus) - chest pain, which can be a sign of a potentially serious allergic reaction called Kounis syndrome - reddish non-elevated, target-like or circular patches on the truck, often with central blisters, skin peeling, ulcers of mouth, throat, nose, genitals and eyes.
-These serious skin rashes can be preceded by fever and flu-like symptoms [exfoliative dermatitis, erythema multiforme, Stevens-Johnson syndrome, toxic epidermal necrolysis] - widespread rash, high body temperature and enlarged lymph nodes (DRESS syndrome) - a red, scaly widespread rash with bumps under the skin and blisters accompanied by fever.
-The symptoms usually appear at the initiation of treatment (acute generalised exanthematous pustulosis).
+- Signs of intestinal bleeding such as vomiting blood or dark particles (that look like coffee grounds), black tarry stools or motions, or blood passed in your stools or motions - Signs of serious allergic reaction such as: - asthma, worsening of asthma, unexplained wheezing or shortness of breath - swelling of the face, lips, tongue and throat (causing difficulty in swallowing or breathing) - rapid heart rate, low blood pressure and collapse - also, there may be severe skin reactions with rashes, blistering and peeling skin - aseptic meningitis (which can have symptoms such as severe headache, stiff neck, disorientation, fever and eye sensitivity to light in those with existing auto-immune disorders such as lupus). - A severe skin reaction known as DRESS syndrome can occur.
+Symptoms of DRESS include: skin rash, fever, swelling of lymph nodes and an increase of eosinophils (a type of white blood cells). - A red, scaly widespread rash with bumps under the skin and blisters mainly localized on the skin folds, trunk, and upper extremities accompanied by fever at the initiation of treatment (acute generalised exanthematous pustulosis).
+Stop using Ibuprofen Lysine 342 mg Tablets if you develop these symptoms and seek medical attention immediately.
+See also section 2.

-Tell your doctor or pharmacist if any of the following side effects persist, get worse, or if you notice any other side effects not listed:
+Tell your doctor or pharmacist if any of the following side effects persist, get worse or if you notice any other side effects not listed: